STIRLIN6/myRepo/README.md

 I made two simple programs.
 In the first one I made simple U-shapes from 5 cubes, and the formation is moving on a specific parabole.
 In the second one the camera moves around a 3D object in a circular motion, and the user can change the radius of the circle, but the speed of the camera does not change.

 ## Algorithm and data structures
-I implemented Common factor polynomials with a list of touples.
+I implemented Common factor polynomials with a list of tuples.